Tsukishima003/Tsukishima003/README.md

 - **RAG-Powered AI Assistant**: Building intelligent document processing systems with LangChain, OpenAI, and vector databases
 - **Full-Stack E-Commerce Platform**: Deploying production systems on AWS with containerization and CI/CD pipelines
 - **MLOps & Deployment**: Scaling AI models from research to production with monitoring and optimization
-- **Research Internship Applications**: Preparing for opportunities in AI research (OIST, Google Summer of Code)
+- **Research Internship Applications**: Preparing for opportunities in AI research

 ---